 CPPD affects both men and women.
 It occurs more frequently in people as they age, commonly affecting people over age 60.

-The condition is also commonly present in people who have osteoarthritis.
-"Attacks" of osteoarthritis associated with pain, swelling, and redness of the joint may in fact, in certain cases, be due to CPPD.
+The condition is also commonly present in people who have osteoarthritis/degenerative joint disease.
+"Attacks" of osteoarthritis associated with pain, swelling and redness of the joint may in fact, in certain cases, be due to CPPD.

 CPPD in young patients is unusual.
 Its occurrence should lead the doctor to look for certain metabolic and hereditary disorders.

-Less often, CPPD may cause persistent swelling, warmth, and pain in several joints, and can even mimic rheumatoid arthritis.
+Less often, CPPD may cause persistent swelling, warmth and pain in several joints, and can even mimic rheumatoid arthritis.

 The cause of abnormal deposits of CPPD crystals in cartilage is often unknown.
-CPPD crystals may be seen associated with some underlying disorders such as injury to the joint, hyperparathyroidism, hypomagnesemia, hypophosphatasia, hypothyroidism, and hemochromatosis.
+CPPD crystals may be seen associated with some underlying disorders such as injury to the joint, hyperparathyroidism, hypomagnesemia, hypophosphatasia, hypothyroidism and hemochromatosis.
 The abnormal formation of CPPD crystals may also be a hereditary trait.